-- ►Does Druva Phoenix support Always On Availability Groups (AAG) with application-aware processing?
+- ►Does Druva support Always On Availability Groups (AAG) with application-aware processing?

-- No. Druva Phoenix only supports standalone databases right now.
+- No. Druva only supports standalone databases right now.
 We are looking for more validation on whether customers deploy AAG in their virtualized environment.
 Based on our research, customers prefer to deploy standalone instances and choose VMware HA & DRS.
 Please reach out to Druva Support for more details.

-►Does Druva Phoenix support SQL Failover Clustering/Failover Clustered Instances (FCI) with application-aware processing?
+►Does Druva support SQL Failover Clustering/Failover Clustered Instances (FCI) with application-aware processing?

-- No. Druva Phoenix only supports standalone databases right now.
+- No. Druva only supports standalone databases right now.
 We are looking for more validation on whether customers deploy FCI in their virtualized environment.
 Based on our research, customers prefer to deploy standalone instances and choose VMware HA & DRS.
 Please reach out to Druva Support for more details.

 ►Can I restore one/multiple databases out of the VMware backup?

 - Customers can restore one or more databases without restoring the entire VM back to their VMware infrastructure.

-►Can I use the Druva Phoenix agent for the Microsoft SQL Server to backup the databases inside the VM?
+►Can I use the Druva Hybrid Workloads agent for the Microsoft SQL Server to backup the databases inside the VM?

 - Yes.
 The customers have to disable App-Aware processing in their VMware policy.
 The goal of the functionality to allow agentless backups without the need to deploy & install the agent.
-However, the customers can still continue to use the Phoenix agent for MS-SQL server if they don't wish to protect the entire VM.
+However, the customers can still continue to use the Hybrid Workloads agent for MS-SQL server if they don't wish to protect the entire VM.
 If the customers are looking to protect the entire VM, we would certainly advise them to use the app-aware processing capabilities to save on administration and get a single view of the virtual machine and the Microsoft SQL Server application inside it.

-►Does Druva Phoenix support SQL Authentication with app-aware processing?
+►Does Druva support SQL Authentication with app-aware processing?

-- Druva Phoenix supports Windows Authentication.
+- Druva supports Windows Authentication.
 We are looking for customer feedback on whether they would prefer using native SQL Authentication as well and we can certainly add the capability.

 ►What are the prerequisites to enable app-aware processing?